bccp/nbodykit/docs/source/index.rst

 - the ability to reduce wall-clock time by **scaling** to thousands of cores

-- **deployment** and availability on large, super-computing facilities
+- **deployment** and availability on large, supercomputing facilities

-- an **interactive** user interface that performs as well in a `Jupyter notebook`_ as on a super-computing machine
+- an **interactive** user interface that performs as well in a `Jupyter notebook`_ as on a supercomputing machine

 .. _nbodyshop: http://www-hpcc.astro.washington.edu/tools/tools.html
 .. _pynbody: https://github.com/pynbody/pynbody